kernelorg-mirror/docs_docsko_korg/source/accounts.rst

 people who already have an active kernel.org account*.

-PGP signing events at conferences are usually a good place to start, or you can find kernel developers who live in your area.
+PGP signing events at conferences are usually a good place to start, or you can use the :doc:`ksmap` to find kernel developers who live in your area.
 If meeting in physical space is not an option for you, read below for the recommended video conferencing procedure.

 .. important::